 Is this a widespread issue?

-We couldn’t find another media outlet who has experienced similar issues with the Line Pro 30 wheelset.
-Still, Seb’s experience of two cracked rear rims under conditions that are within the test boundaries of trail/enduro wheelsets makes us reluctant recommend these wheels, for now.
+We couldn’t find another media outlet that has experienced similar issues with the Line Pro 30 wheelset.
+Still, Seb’s experience of three cracked rear rims under conditions that are within the test boundaries of trail/enduro wheelsets makes us reluctant to recommend these wheels.

-We contacted Graham Wilhelm, Bontrager’s wheel product manager, who inspected the images of our broken rims.
+We contacted Graham Wilhelm, Bontrager’s wheel product manager, who inspected the images of our first two broken rims.

 In addition to asking how these failures could have occurred, we asked how this situation would have been handled if it had happened to a customer, rather than a product tester.

-"If this scenario happens to a customer, they would go to their local Trek dealer who would mail in the wheel for rim replacement.
+Wilhelm says: "If this scenario happens to a customer, they would go to their local Trek dealer who would mail in the wheel for rim replacement.
 If the damage was caused by a defect, we cover it under warranty; if the damage was caused by somebody getting too rad we cover it under our carbon care program.
-This gives them the new rim, spokes, nipples and factory rebuild for around cost," Wilhelm said.
+This gives them the new rim, spokes, nipples and factory rebuild for around cost."

 The Line Pro 30 wheelset is aimed at trail riders and enduro racers.
 The 29mm internal width is in line with most modern trail wheelsets.
 According to Bontrager, this width works well with tires in the 2.25–2.5in range.